clokep/relapse/docs/usage/configuration/config_documentation.md

 Options for each entry include:
 * `idp_id`: a unique identifier for this identity provider.
-Used internally by Synapse; should be a single word such as 'github'.
+Used internally by Relapse; should be a single word such as 'github'.
    Note that, if this is changed, users authenticating via that provider will no longer be recognised as the same user!
    (Use "oidc" here if you are migrating from an old `oidc_config` configuration.)